 Who have you been in contact with?
 Name of journalist: Name of media:

 Date of contact (dd-mm-yyyy):

 Subject

 (Write a few cues)

 What did you say/write?

 (Write the essence of your statement)

 In what relation will your statement be used?

 Ask the journalist

 When will it be published?

+Example figure 8.3.4.
 GINR press contact form that should be filled in every time an employee has had contact with the media.